02abhishekchoudhary/45-day-frontend/JavaScript/notes.md

 - TDZ is the time since let and const variable is hoisted and till it is initialized some value.
 - Whenever we try to access let and const variable in TDZ, it will throw an error of RefeerenceError.
 - We can re initialized let but not const variable also if const is not initialized it will throw an error.

+# Block scope, Shadowing in JS

+- Block is defined by {}.
+Block is also known as compound statement.
+Block used for bundle multiple statements together in a block to use where JS needs one statement.
+- Shadowing in JS:
+  var a = 10;
+  {
+  var a = 100;
+  console.log(a)
+  }
+  console.log(a)
+- Shadowing will not happen in case of let & const.
+- var is function scope.

+- Illegal shadowing:
+  let a = 20;
+  {
+  var a = 20;
+  }
+- Because var a is crossing its boundary above.
+It will throw an error.

+var a = 20;
+{
+let a = 20;
+}

+- It is legal shadowing because let a is here block scope and not crossing its block.
+Same happess with const variable.